russelltrupiano/TrackID/public/tracks/README.md

 Example tracknames.
 Make sure you use this format!

-Revolution 9 - The Beatles.mp3

-Blank Space - Taylor Swift.m4a

-##### REMOVE THIS FILE AFTER ADDING YOUR TRACKS
+The Beatles - Revolution 9.mp3

+Taylor Swift - Blank Space.m4a